NALTP/Rules/README.md

   - (1) Major and Minor leagues:
     - (a) Regular season:
       - (i) There will be a single trade period during the regular season with limited additional trades granted by the CRC for conduct and conflict resolution.
-        - (1) The Majors trade period will begin at the conclusion of the draft and end no less than 24 hours before the first default week 3 game time.
+        - (1) The Majors trade period will begin at the conclusion of the draft and end no less than 24 hours before the first default week 4 game time.
-        - (2) The Minors trade period will begin at the conclusion of the draft and end no less than 24 hours before the first default week 3 game time.
+        - (2) The Minors trade period will begin at the conclusion of the draft and end no less than 24 hours before the first default week 5 game time.
       - (ii) Trades may be submitted by the captain or co-captain directly to the CRC via the trading form.
       - (iii) All trades must be approved by the captain or co-captain of both teams, and can be vetoed by the CRC.
       - (iv) Trades that are deemed too one-sided by the CRC may be rejected by a majority vote.
       - (v) Trades involving inactive players will not be permitted.
-Please see [Article IV Section B](#section-b---drops--call-ups--free-agency--floaters) for more information on Gross Inactivity drops.
+Please see [Article IV Section B](#section-b---drops--call-ups--free-agency) for more information on Gross Inactivity drops.
       - (vi) Trading draft picks for future seasons is prohibited.
       - (vii) Trades involving add/drop priority are prohibited.
       - (viii) Trades will take effect immediately after being approved by the CRC unless otherwise requested by the captains involved or announced by the CRC.